asomers/mockall/README.md

 See the [API docs](https://docs.rs/mockall) for more information.

+# Minimum Supported Rust Version (MSRV)

+Mockall is supported on Rust 1.32.0 and higher.
+Mockall's MSRV will not be changed in the future without bumping the major or minor version.

 # License

 `mockall` is primarily distributed under the terms of both the MIT license